noetl/noetl/crates/gateway/AUTH_INTEGRATION.md

 ## Session Caching with NATS K/V

-The Gateway uses NATS K/V as a fast session cache to avoid calling NoETL playbooks for every authenticated request.
+The Gateway uses NATS JetStream K/V as a fast session cache to avoid calling NoETL playbooks for every authenticated request.

 ### Cache Flow